Mohamed-Elrashidy/Demo_Meal/README.md

 *  Send a notification to specific users
 *  code must follow clean architecture
 *  code must be commented
-*  being accepted in the internship
+*  being accepted into the internship

 ## Features :dart:
 * [x] Send a notification to all users when there is a sale